Directed Prosecution: Generating Future Value from Your Patent Portfolio – Webinar

 So, again, I want to extend a big thank you to all our listeners who helped us, obviously, start on time, stuck to us listening to the elaborate presentation made by our expert speakers.
 We highly appreciate that and we thank you very much.

 So, big thank you to all of us.
 You stay safe and take care of yourself, take care of your family and hopefully you’ll keep yourselves subscribed to us.
 Dates, as mentioned by Henry in the middle for the next session, for the next webinar, which is, ‘Patent Valuation: A Hybrid Approach of practical value’ will be announced shortly.
-So, people who have registered will definitely get the dates as well as e-mails with them.
+Thus, people who have registered will definitely get the dates as well as e-mails with them.

-So, once again, thank you for taking up time you guys and stay safe & stay healthy and this is Abby Woods signing off from Sagacious Research.
+Once again, thank you for taking up time you guys and stay safe & stay healthy and this is Abby Woods signing off from Sagacious Research.
 Take care of yourself.
 Thank you.